 What Are Keywords in C#?

 C# is rich in features and keywords which help in making the language strong and versatile.
 Keywords are reserved words with special meaning that is known to the compiler.
-These keywords also have special significance and hence cannot be used as identifier name for variable-name, class-name or interface-name.
+These keywords also have special significance and hence cannot be used as identifier names for variable-name, class-name, or interface-name.
 In this chapter, you will get to know more about C# keywords.

 C# Keywords and Its Type

 Keywords are reserved words having special meaning whose meaning is already defined to the compiler.
 The keywords in C# are categorized under various groups.
 These are:

 |Modifier Keywords||abstract, async, const, event, extern, new, override, partial, readonly, sealed, static, unsafe, virtual, volatile|